 - o No contact with parent

 - o Oversleeping;

 - o Babysitting

 - o Missed school bus or lack of ride to school

-- o Car trouble;
+- o Car trouble:

 - o Undocumented health-related absences;

 - o Non-approved family-related activity or pre-approved family-related activity days exceeding the preapproval limit

 - o Shopping

 - o Working

 - o Passport appointments

 - o Animal appointments or animal illness

 - o Weather-related reasons (raining, etc.)

 Unexcused absences may carry a consequence of detention or AEP (alternate education placement).
 No grade credit shall be given for unexcused absences; however, students are encouraged to make up the work missed so that they can maintain academic progress.
+Students serving AEP's will be eligible to participate in extracurricular activities on the day the student serves the AEP.